Vandenberg (band)

-Vandenberg (/nl/) is a Dutch–American hard rock band from Amsterdam and Los Angeles, formed in 1981.
+Vandenberg (/nl/) is a Dutch hard rock band from Amsterdam, formed in 1981.
 The group is named after guitarist Adriaan "Adje" van den Berg (a.k.a.
 Adrian Vandenberg).

 Career

 In 1981, Van den Berg hired Bert Heerink (vocals), Dick Kemper (bass), and Jos Zoomer (drums), and formed the group Vandenberg.
 They recorded a demo that came to the notice of journalist Kees Baars.
 He offered to manage the group and contracted them to Atlantic Records.

 Their first album, Vandenberg, was recorded at former Led Zeppelin guitarist Jimmy Page's studio, Sol Studios, and in 1983, their first single, "Burning Heart", reached No. 39 on the U.S. Billboard Hot 100 record chart.
-Vandenberg toured the U.S. as the opening act for Ozzy Osbourne and KISS, and then independently in Japan in 1984.
+Vandenberg toured the U.S. as the opening act for Ozzy Osbourne and Kiss, and then independently in Japan in 1984.
 "Different Worlds", from their second album, Heading for a Storm, also did fairly well, but did not equal the success of "Burning Heart".

 The band's third album, Alibi, was recorded in the Netherlands and produced by Jaap Eggermont, former drummer of Golden Earring.
 The album failed to enter the charts and not long after, the lead singer, Heerink, left the band.
 Demos with a new vocalist, Peter Struyk, were not well received by Atlantic.

 Around that time, Van den Berg (who often uses an Anglicized version of his Dutch name: Adrian Vandenberg) played as a guest soloist on a Whitesnake album and in 1987, Whitesnake vocalist David Coverdale asked him to join the band permanently.
 As he wasn't having much success with his own band, Vandenberg accepted the invitation.

 In 2004, Vandenberg reunited and released a double CD, The Definitive Vandenberg, a compilation of their best songs, with a newly recorded version of "Burning Heart".
 In January 2005, the band released a DVD with footage of a 1984 Tokyo concert.

 In July 2012, it was reported that Heerink, Kemper, and Zoomer were trying to take over the rights to the name "Van Den Berg" from the band's guitarist.

 In January 2020, guitarist Adrian Vandenberg announced that the Vandenberg name would once again be used for an all-new lineup and new album, featuring former Rainbow vocalist Ronnie Romero on vocals, with guests Rudy Sarzo on bass and Brian Tichy on drums.

 On 26 March 2020, the band announced the upcoming release of their first studio album in 35 years, simply titled 2020.
 The record came out on 29 May.